-The Government signalled in 2020 an intention to implement a unilateral digital services tax (DST) if progress on a multilateral solution (through "Pillar One" of the OECD's BEPS work) is not forthcoming.
-There has been no subsequent update from the Government in relation to a DST since then.
-Given the Government's comprehensive implementation of the OECD's BEPS recommendations, and general public sentiment, we expect changes to New Zealand's rules are on the horizon.
+The Government is closely watching these OECD developments and has signalled its intention to implement a unilateral digital services tax (DST) if progress on a multilateral solution is not forthcoming.
+Given the Government's comprehensive implementation of the OECD's BEPS recommendations and general public sentiment, we expect changes to New Zealand's rules are on the horizon.